 Tetlacuilol (MH670r)

 This black-line drawing of the compound glyph for the personal name Tetlacuilol (perhaps “Written in Stone” or “Carved in Stone”) is attested here as a man’s name.
 The glyph shows a horizontal stone (tetl), which seems to play a logographic role.
 The stone has curling ends and diagonal stripes in the middle.
 These diagonals are bound by pairs of vertical stripes, serving like borders, which are unusual.
-Above the stone is an emerging piece of paper with small markings that appear to be alphabetic writing (tlacuilolli).
+Above the stone is an emerging piece of paper with small markings that suggest alphabetic writing (tlacuilolli) even if they are not legible.

 Stephanie Wood